 Cut and loop carpet was very fashionable during the 1970s and 1980s but lost a lot of popularity through the 90s.
-However, with many new contemporary styles introduced in the last several years, cut and loop have become trendy once again.
+With many new contemporary styles introduced in the last several years, cut and loop have become trendy once again.

 Today, there is much more variety in the styling of cut and loops, and most of it has moved away from the sculptured look and into more geometric designs.
-Current styles include small square- or diamond-shaped patterns, made by having the outline of the shape contrast the actual shape (for example, a recessed square made out of loops in a cut-pile carpet) or pin dot styles: a short, cut-pile carpet that features several tight loops grouped together at small intervals.
+Current styles include small square- or diamond-shaped patterns, made by having the outline of the shape contrast the actual shape or pin dot styles: a short, cut-pile carpet that features several tight loops grouped together at small intervals.
 Some abstract styles can also be found, such as in "wave" patterns.

 The primary advantage to cut and loop style is the appearance.
 Cut and loop patterns provide nice texture and visual interest to a carpet, and are a matter of personal preference – some people prefer it, some don’t.

 As many of today’s design trends rely heavily on texture, cut and loop styles fit in nicely with contemporary décor.